Skip to main content

 A hardware wallet like Ledger is one of the best ways to keep your crypto safe.

-Hardware wallets generate and store your secret recovery phrases and private keys in an offline environment which helps protect your funds from malware and hackers.
+Hardware wallets generate and store your secret keys and private keys in an offline environment which helps protect your funds from malware and hackers.

 For ease of use, you can connect your Ledger Nano X and Ledger Flex hardware wallets to Exodus Mobile.
-Your Ledger wallet will appear as a portfolio in Exodus.
+Your Ledger wallet will appear as a portfolio in Exodus Mobile.

 From your Ledger portfolio in Exodus, you can send, receive, and swap funds on your Ledger.